TanuKaur/PracticeProjects/README.md

-# PracticeProjects
+# Awesome HTML and CSS Projects
-This repository consists of some amazing projects created using HTML and CSS.
+Welcome to the repository of amazing web development projects showcasing the power of HTML and CSS.
+Each project is designed to demonstrate various techniques and concepts, providing both inspiration and practical learning opportunities.